tuxtof/labs/vdi_ahv/lab2.rst

 Takeaways
 +++++++++

 - Nutanix Prism consolidates infrastructure and VM management in a single HTML5 console.
+Prism provides a consistent user experience, regardless of underlying hypervisor, with broad browser support.

 - AHV can rapidly deploy clones from existing disk images.
+Leveraging redirect on write snapshots for cloning allows Nutanix to create instant clones of vDisks without additional I/O overhead.
+Nutanix supports fast and intelligent cloning on vSphere via VAAI and on Hyper-V via ODX.

-  .. seealso:: To learn more about how Nutanix implements snapshots and clones, check `this <http://nutanixbible.com/#anchor-snapshots-and-clones-73>`_ out.
+  .. note:: To learn more about how Nutanix implements snapshots and clones, see the `Snapshots and Clones <http://nutanixbible.com/#anchor-snapshots-and-clones-76>`_ section of the Nutanix Bible.

-- Other stuff